wellcomecollection/docs/rfcs/requesting-model/README.md

     and the `message` will include any message we want to display in the UI. e.g. "This item is at digitisation and cannot be requested."

-    > Question: Do we need the distinction between Unavailable and NotRequestable?